Abdu-khaled/kubernetes-practices/README.md

 ## Part1:

-### 1. create pod nginx with name my nginx direct from command don't use yaml file.
+### 1. Create pod nginx with name my nginx direct from command don't use yaml file.

 **Explanation:**
  - To create pod nginx without yaml file we use imperative way by use `kubectl run`.